GeoscienceAustralia/NSHA2018/jobs/README.md

 An NCI run script is created and the job submitted to the NCI queue.

 The user should edit `params.txt` to defined the NCI resources required and the location of the input data.
 Note that as currently written, it assumes you have a sandpit folder specified by your username under the folder specified by the variable `<sandpit_path>`.
+Example contents of `params.txt` are given here:

     ncpus = 256
     mem = 256GB